 20 Years With Fish TV!

-Looking back to where it all began, Fish TV discusses their favourite Ontario catches
+Looking back to where it all began, Fish TV discusses their favourite Ontario catches.

 Wow!
 It’s been over 20 years of Fish TV!
 Time flies when you’re having fun—and fishing is always fun, even when you’re not catching anything.
-The success of Fish TV is thanks to our loyal viewers, and also largely about the relationship with fishing partners on the boat.
+The success of Fish TV is thanks to our loyal viewers, and also largely to the relationship with fishing partners on the boat.
 This is truly something that can’t be replicated on or off the water.
 When Leo started Fish TV, he shared the deck of the boat with Steve, and the friendly competition started to see who was the better angler.
-There was never a dull moment and it was fun to watch!
+There was never a dull moment, and it was fun to watch!

 Fish Tv 1

-Then in 2003, Ron James came aboard and a new friendship and competition began.
+Then in 2003, Ron James came aboard, and a new friendship and competition began.
 Leo and Ron have spent countless days on and off the water, and the memories will last forever.
 Their adventures have resulted in record fish for each of them, and they were able to capture those special moments and share them on TV with all of their fans.

 When you think about the destinations that the Fish TV crew has been to, it is no wonder that the fun continues.
 We have travelled all over the world and found that Ontario has the best fishing by far… from giant muskie like the 65-lb Canadian record holder caught in the Moon River near Georgian Bay to world-class walleye up to 15 pounds caught in the Bay of Quinte, to crazy numbers of fish that are caught in Northern Ontario because there is no pressure.
 Then there are also giant salmon and rainbow trout caught in Lake Ontario.
 Ontario is an untouched fishery, and believe me when I say it is the best fishing in the world!